-ANNUAL TEACHER FUND: An annual opportunity for parents and community members to get involved and invest in the success of BASIS Baton Rouge Charter Schools.
-The Annual Teacher Fund is the only major fundraising program we have and the proceeds we raise each year go directly to recruit, retain, and reward high performing teachers.
+ANNUAL TEACHER FUND: An annual opportunity for parents and community members to get involved and invest in the success of their BASIS Baton Rouge Charter School.
+The Annual Teacher Fund is the primary fundraising campaign used to recruit, retain, and reward high performing teachers each school year through performance-based compensation.